syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/tool-tip.md

 {% previewsample "page.domainurl/code-snippet/circular-chart/user-interaction/tooltip-format" %}
 {% endif %}

-## Tooltip format
+## Tooltip template

-Any HTML element can be displayed in the tooltip by using the `template` property.
+Any HTML elements can be displayed in the tooltip by using the `template` property in the tooltip.

 {% if page.publishingplatform == "typescript" %}